badgerblockchain/blockchain-greeting/README.md

 Before you can start your local blockchain you must download the [Metamask extension](https://metamask.io/) for your default browser.
 After getting Metamask on your browser you need to enable test networks.
 Go to settings and click on the advanced tab.
 There is an option to show test networks, and make sure this is enabled.
 You can switch networks by clicking in the "Ethereum Mainet" dropdown.
-For this project since you will be running the
-Ethereum Virtual Machine (EVM) locally, select the network called local 8545.
+For this project since you will be running the Ethereum Virtual Machine (EVM) locally, select the network called local 8545.
+Before you select the network though you must start the local nodes.
 Now your wallet is ready to be connected!

 I recommend to create a new account to perform the transactions on, especially if you have funds in your main account.
 You can easily add new accounts to your wallet by clicking the
 "import account" button.
 This will be referenced more below.